maiaiia/uni-lecture-notes/Sem II/OS/Mutex.md

 ___
 An *atomic operation* is an operation that cannot be interrupted  ^9fbb3e
 >[!example]
->var++ consists of 3 operations (not on macOS though :)) - load data in register, increment value, store data from register.
+>var++ is (in most cases) not atomic (it is on macos!!). it consists of 3 operations - load data in register, increment value, store data from register.

 The purpose of a *mutex* (mutual exclusion) is to turn an operation into an atomic one.

 >[!tip]
 >- lock always waits until a thread is available